 There are several home remedies to help prevent bad dog breath.
 The cheapest and easiest way to prevent bad dog breath is to brush your pup’s teeth regularly.
 Brushing your dog’s teeth reduces plaque and encourages excellent oral hygiene.
 There are some pups that may fight against getting their teeth brushed, but many dogs adjust with regular exposure to the task.

 Other than that typical oral health products such as doggy toothbrushes and toothpaste, owners should invest in dental chews and water additives.
 Both can help facilitate good oral health for your pup, although owners should speak with their vet about which products would be best.

 Chew Toys for Clean Teeth

 Owners must provide their dog with a plethora of chew toys to help limit dog bad breath.
 Chewing helps to prevent plaque and tartar build-up.
 Keeping your pet busy with chew toys can also reduce the risk of them rummaging through the trash or getting into other habits that may add to dog bad breath.

 Diet is also key to preventing dog bad breath.
 A quality, healthy, balanced diet will do wonders for your pup.
 By avoiding food and treats that can lead to metabolic disorders such as liver or kidney ailments, owners are positing themselves to stay one step ahead of dog bad breath and other serious health issues.

-Looking for some healthy additives to add to your dogs diet?
-Check out this article next: 5 Best Superfoods for Dogs.
+Check out this article next: 9 Best Superfoods for Dogs.